YenForYang/ForStackExchange/README.md

 # ForStackExchange
 This repo will contain files.
+For Stack Exchange.
+Kinda.